deans-code/deans-code/README.md

 I am interested in all aspects of technology, from retro computing to AI.

+## Highlighted repositories

-## Some technologies I have been exploring
+Some technologies I have been exploring:

 | Category | Repository | Description |
 |---|---|---|